-- Make promises you cannot keep, such as promising that you will not tell anyone, - Push the child into giving details of the abuse.
-Your role is to listen to what the child wants to tell you or make observations - not to conduct an investigation, - Indiscriminately discuss the circumstances of the incident with others not directly involved with the child - Don't leave the child to fend for themselves.
+- Make promises you cannot keep, such as promising that you will not tell anyone, - Make predictions about outcomes, - Show overt anger towards the perpetrator, - Become overly emotional or anxious, - Push the child into giving details of the abuse.
+Your role is to listen to what the child wants to tell you or make observations - not to conduct an investigation, - Don't leave the child to fend for themselves.
 As a parent or carer it is your responsibility to protect them.

 If you believe a child is in immediate danger you should call the police on OOO.
 If you suspect a child has been abused and you aren't sure what to do, you can speak to a counsellor on our confidential National Child Abuse Helpline on 1800 99 10 99.
-At the back of this booklet is a list of your State's Child Protection contact details.
+At the back of this booklet is a list of Child Protection contact details.